pegasystems/pega-helm-charts/charts/pega/README.md

 Using this image, your deployment starts a cluster of Hazelcast server nodes; a plugin provided by Hazelcast, the Hazelcast-Kubernetes Plugin, discovers the Hazelcast members in the cluster.

-Deploying the Pega provided `platform/clustering-service` Docker image which contains the Hazelcast clustering service image inside it, starts a cluster of hazelcast server nodes.
-For the discovery of hazelcast members in the cluster, a plugin provided by Hazelcast, namely Hazelcast-Kubernetes Plugin is used.
+Deploying the Pega provided `platform/clustering-service` Docker image which contains the Hazelcast clustering service image inside it, starts a cluster of Hazelcast server nodes.
+For the discovery of Hazelcast members in the cluster, a plugin provided by Hazelcast, namely Hazelcast-Kubernetes Plugin is used.
 Out of the two discovery strategies that the latter plugin provides - Kubernetes API and DNS Lookup, the client-server model with Hazelcast uses DNS lookup to resolve the IP addressing of PODs running Hazelcast.
-For additional information on hazelcast member discovery, refer the plugin: [Hazelcast-Kubernetes Plugin](https://github.com/hazelcast/hazelcast-kubernetes)
+For additional information on Hazelcast member discovery, refer the plugin: [Hazelcast-Kubernetes Plugin](https://github.com/hazelcast/hazelcast-kubernetes)

 Specify the `platform/clustering-service` Docker image that you downloaded in `hazelcast.image` and set `hazelcast.enabled` as true to deploy a Pega Platform web cluster separately from a Hazelcast cluster in a client-server deployment model.
-**Using Clustering service for Client-Server form of deployment is only supported from Pega Platform 8.6 or later.**
+**Using Clustering service for client-server form of deployment is only supported from Pega Platform 8.6 or later.**

 In this model, nodes running Hazelcast start independently and simultaneously with the Pega web tier nodes and create a cluster with a member count you must specify using `hazelcast.replicas` parameter.
 Pega web tier nodes then connect to this Hazelcast cluster in a client-sever model.

 **Note:** If you are deploying Pega Platform below release 8.6, you need to set `hazelcast.enabled` as `false`, otherwise the installation will fail.
-Setting `hazelcast.enabled` as `false` deploys Pega and hazelcast in an embedded arrangement, in which hazelcast and Pega Platform run on the same node.
+Setting `hazelcast.enabled` as `false` deploys Pega and Hazelcast in an embedded arrangement, in which Hazelcast and Pega Platform run on the same node.
-The default and recommended deployment strategy for Hazelcast is Client-Server, embedded is only being supported for backwards compatibility.
+The default and recommended deployment strategy for Hazelcast is client-server, embedded is only being supported for backwards compatibility.

 ### Clustering Service Compatibility Matrix